ArielRin/ArielRin/README.md

 - 💞️ I’m looking to collaborate on other Blockchain apps
 - 📫 How to reach me girlsmakingcrypto@gmail.com or https://twitter.com/SirenTrove_DEX
 -
-- Ask for Cheyne for dev stuff at cheynespc@gmail.com or on telegram or github.com/cheynespc
+- Ask for Cheyne for dev stuff at cheynespc@gmail.com or on telegram or https://github.com/cheynespc
-- Developer Contractor Project Manager blah blah blah - "u need it and you can afford it, then come on down".
+- Developer Contractor Project Manager blah blah blah - we work by the A-Tean standards - "If u want blockchain tech and need it done right and you can afford it, and if you can find me, then lets fkn go!!".

 <!---
 ArielRin/ArielRin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.